Softhook/elite/docs/enemy-behaviors.md

 Next steps
-- I can implement a non-invasive patch that adds `aggression` and cooldown jitter in `enemyCombat.js`, plus a simple LOS helper and one movement stub for cover.
+- I can implement a non-invasive patch that adds `aggression` and cooldown jitter in `enemyCombat.js`